 You can also hang images that have to do with your child’s life.
 When they make art, frame it as you would with any other piece of art and put it on display.
 By showcasing it professionally, you’re showing your child that they are as important as any artist.
 You could also hang pictures that inspire your child.
 For instance, a child who has Down syndrome might not always see people who look like them in the media or the real world, as the population of people with Down syndrome is decreasing by 30% because of prenatal screening.
 You could find groups that advocate for people with Down syndrome and hang pictures of them in your child’s room to give them the representation they lack in the wider world.

 The living room is often the most exciting room to decorate for the enthusiastic designers, but the most intimidating for the less-experienced.
 As most of your guests will see the artwork in this room over the pieces in your bedroom or the kids’ playroom, you want to get the decor here just right.
+You might spend up to 4% of your home’s value on annual maintenance, so why not include updated art in that percentage?
 With the perfect pieces, you can solidify the feel of a space or provide an interesting conversation piece.
 Try opting for one large piece or creating a large gallery wall with a unifying theme.
 You can also use pieces that aren’t prints or canvases, such as 3D wall hangings or tapestries.